 Work has started on the first public parkland within the new Orchard Grove community, complete with picturesque planting and a place to play.
-Known as ‘Pocket Park’, it will be the first of many open and accessible green spaces within the development – amounting to 100-acres in total across the new development – and it is set to open early next year.
+Known as ‘Pocket Park’, it will be the first of many open and accessible green spaces within the development – amounting to 100-acres in total across the new development – and it is set to open next year.

 The space has been designed with nature at its heart, as part of the green vision for the new 2,000-home community, which is being delivered by a Consortium of leading housebuilders – Taylor Wimpey and Vistry Group, which includes Bovis Homes and Linden Homes.
 Vistry Group is working on the project in partnership with South West housing association, LiveWest.